• 10 heures

 Let's create a User Story wiki page for the Retake Quiz user story.

-Format of a User Story Page
+Format a User Story Page

 An ideal User Story page has the following sections: